 Kennel: Any facility used for the purpose of boarding animals, not including horses, cattle, swine, sheep, goats, geese or peafowl.
 Kennels may conduct other such incidental activities, such as the sale of animals, treatment of the animals, grooming or cleaning, and the sale of pet supplies.
 This definition shall include any establishment wherein any person engages in business or practice, for fee, of boarding, breeding, grooming, letting for hire, or training of more than three domesticated animals at any one time; or an establishment wherein any person engages in the business or practice, for a fee, of selling more than one litter of domesticated animals at any one time or the selling of any three individual domesticated animals (not defined as litter herein) at any one time.
-Domesticated animals, for the purpose of this ordinance, shall be defined as dogs, cats, and other generally accepted household pets.
-Litter, for the purpose of this Ordinance, shall be defined as the offspring resulting from the breeding of two domesticated animals.
+Domesticated animals, for the purpose of this ordinance, shall be defined as the offspring resulting from the breeding of two domesticated animals.
 The following shall not constitute the operation of a kennel as defined above and in no way shall this provision regulate the following (for personal use):

-- The ownership of domesticated animals as household pets; (a) - (b) The ownership of domesticated animals for hunting or tracking purposes; - The ownership of domesticated animals for the purpose of exhibiting at shows, obedience (c) or field trials: and - (d) The ownership of domesticated animals for the purpose of protection or guarding of residences or commercial establishments.
+- (a) The ownership of domesticated animals as household pets; - (b) The ownership of domesticated animals for hunting or tracking purposes; - (c) The ownership of domesticated animals for the purpose of exhibiting at shows, obedience or field trials; and - (d) The ownership of domesticated animals for the purpose of protection or guarding of residences or commercial establishments.